je-nunez/NextBus_real_time_Route_Bus_locations_to_R_Dataframe/README.md

-`blue`: NextBus didn't provide a `dirTag` for it (a parked out-of-service vehicle?), so the parser in `R` inserted a `NA` value for the column `dir_tag` for it, and the plotter choose blue as an allowable color to distinguish this vehicle.
+`blue`: NextBus didn't provide a `dirTag` for it (a parked out-of-service vehicle?), so the parser in `R` inserted a `NA` value for the column `dir_tag` for it, and the plotter choose blue as an allowable color to distinguish the case this vehicle represents.

-this case it represents